Last updated: 6 November 2024

 2014

-Amnesty International also reported on a police crackdown of LGBT people in November 2014.
+Amnesty International reported on a police crackdown of LGBT people in November 2014.
 This wave resulted in eight arrests, and detainees were allegedly tortured.

 We will fight these vermins called homosexuals or gays the same way we are fighting malaria-causing mosquitoes, if not more aggressively.